JoanaMPereira/GCsnap/README.md

 GCsnap was developed during the COVID-19 lockdown.

-I would like to thank Prof. Andrei N. Lupas, Dr. Laura Weidmann-Krebs, Dr. Marcus Hartmann, Dr. Vikram Alva, Dr. Felipe Merino, Dr. Jörg Martin, Dr. Adrian Fuchs, Hadeer Elhabashy, Dr. João Barros and Prof. Volkmar Braun for the great support and the insightful discussions that helped the development of GCsnap.
+I would like to thank Prof. Andrei N. Lupas, Dr. Laura Weidmann-Krebs, Dr. Marcus Hartmann, Dr. Vikram Alva, Dr. Felipe Merino, Dr. Jörg Martin, Dr. Adrian Fuchs, Hadeer Elhabashy, Prof. Volkmar Braun, Dr. João Rodrigues and Dr. João Barros for the great support and the insightful discussions that helped the development of GCsnap.